raspberrypilearning/comic-character/en/step_4.md

 line_highlights: 6-7
 ---
       // Create constants for superhero form
-      const characterSheet = document.querySelector("#character-sheet");
+      const characterSheet = document.querySelector("#character-details");
       const summary = document.querySelector("#summary-section");

 --- /code ---

-By retrieving the elements with the attributes `id="character-sheet"` and `id="summary-section"`, you will be able to manipulate them.
+By retrieving the elements with the attributes `id="character-details"` and `id="summary-section"`, you will be able to manipulate them.

 --- /task ---